amandafyfy/Human-Movement/Documents/Manuals/Integrator_Installation_Guide.md

 Please refer each version's user manual pdf document for user's instructions.

 # Installation Guide for Data Integrator
-Download folder "Data Integrator"
+1.Download folder "Data Integrator"

-Unzip the Zip File if it is downloaded as Zip.
+2.Unzip the Zip File if it is downloaded as Zip.

-Open "Terminal" or "Command Prompt"
+3.Open "Terminal" or "Command Prompt"

-Go to the respective folder in "Terminal"
+4.Go to the respective folder in "Terminal"

-Make firstSetup.command executable ( chmod u+x firstSetup.command )
+5.Make firstSetup.command executable ( chmod u+x firstSetup.command )

-run "firstSetup.command" (./firstSetup.command)
+6.run "firstSetup.command" (./firstSetup.command)

-Open the application.
-(Double click runGUI.command OR type ./runGUI.command in Command Prompt/Terminal) "Real Test Data" folder provides some sample data to test the application.
+7.Open the application.
+(Double click runGUI.command OR type ./runGUI.command in Command Prompt/Terminal)

+8."Real Test Data" folder provides some sample data to test the application.

 Refer "Data Integrator User Manual" for user instructions.

 # TEST INSTRUCTION: